xnimorz/masked-input/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

+# Looking for maintainers

+Unfortunately, The author don't have enough time to look after this particular project.
+If you are willing to support it, please, write @xnimorz to talk about!

 ## Mask input with simple API and rich customization.

 You often have to create input for a credit card, phone number, birthday, etc. Each of this usecases requires to input value with some formatting (for example `0000-0000-000-0000` for credit card).